Signs Of Burnout At Work:

 Work burnout is not uncommon.
 In fact, many people struggle with workplace stress and end up burning themselves out.
-Others work a multitude of jobs or mentally and physically demanding jobs at which they eventually succumb to some sort of burnout.
+Others work a multitude of jobs; or mentally and physically demanding jobs, at which they eventually succumb to some sort of burnout.

 Take the healthcare professional right now for instance.
-Not only are they trying to deal with there everyday run of the mill sick people, but now there is a worldwide pandemic and the stressors from COVID-19.
+Not only are they trying to deal with there everyday run of the mill sick people, but now there is a worldwide pandemic, and the stressors from COVID-19.

 Nurses and medical staff are seeing a whole new type of infectious process that they have to deal with on a daily basis.
 On top of that, fearing for there own well-being and safety as just recently we have started to vaccinate them.

-On top of all of that, they are working overtime, longer rotations (then the already long 12-hr shifts), experiencing unit and hospital shortages due to staff going out with COVID themselves.
+In addition, they are working overtime, longer rotations (then the already long 12-hr shifts), experiencing unit and hospital shortages due to staff going out with COVID themselves.
 It’s a real struggle!

 In this post, we’ll be going over the top signs of burnout at work.
 Knowing these signs will help you stay aware, and prevent you from pushing yourself too far in the workplace, if possible.

 In truth, burnout may not only have consequences for your career, but also your overall health.
 The symptoms of work burnout can affect your mental well-being and your physical health.
 You’ll want to identify these symptoms and address them sooner, rather then later!

 Learn how to manage and deal with stress in the workplace, for it’s up to you to improve your health!